edxz7/real-time-Handwritten-Digit-Recognizer-MNIST-AI-CNN/README.md

 * Resnet-ish.
 A pure convolutional neural network coded by <a href="https://twitter.com/jeremyphoward?lang=es"/> Jeremy Howard</a> in this <a href="https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson7-resnet-mnist.ipynb"/> notebook </a>
 * Lenet-like.
 A neural network based on the lenet5 arcchitecture coded by Chris Deotte in <a href="https://www.kaggle.com/cdeotte/25-million-images-0-99757-mnist/notebook">this kaggle kernel</a> , (I code only one of the fifteen CNNs that are originally proposed)
 * The "Capsule net", the capsule net is a very cool and clever idea which make used of  spatial information contained inside the image to improve its performance.
-Indeed I found the capsule net amazing because for me the idea behind the routing agreement slgorithm looks very similar to the idea behind the determination of eigenstates in quantum physics.
+Indeed I found the capsule net amazing because for me the idea behind the routing agreement algorithm looks very similar to the idea behind the determination of eigenstates in quantum physics.
 I use <a href="https://github.com/gram-ai/capsule-networks">this </a> GitHub repo as a reference to build the network

 Inverse image decoding with the capsule network